Unemployment

 Unemployment Hysteresis

-If cyclical unemployment persists, then it may increase the natural rate of unemployment, by increasing structural or frictional unemployment, an effect known as unemployment hysteresis.
-For instance, the longer that a worker is unemployed, the more difficult it will be to find new employment, because some work skills may become obsolete and the worker may become less disciplined, or the worker may be discouraged from seeking new employment.
+If cyclical unemployment persists, then it may increase the natural rate of unemployment, by increasing structural or frictional unemployment, an effect called unemployment hysteresis.
+For instance, the longer a worker is unemployed, the more difficult it will be to find new employment, because some work skills become obsolete and the worker may become less disciplined, or the worker may be discouraged from seeking new employment.
 Additionally, employers may have a negative view of the worker, because it took so long to find work, which may indicate a lack of motivation, resilience, or know-how.
 Unemployment hysteresis can be minimized through job-training and by teaching skills for finding and keeping a job.

 Economic Cost of Unemployment